MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 ```

 **Acceptance Criteria**:
-- Users should be able to group related trips or activities together for better organisation.
+- Users should be able to enter and update travel dates, destinations, and activities at any time.
 - The app should allow users to toggle between a detailed list and a simplified view of their itinerary.
 - Itineraries should be customisable with privacy controls, giving users the option to make them public or private.